BohTsR/BachThesis/README.md

 ## This repository will include such projects as:
 1. Smart Home
 2. Smart Plant
-3. Combined SmartPlantHome + Website
+3. Combined SmartPlant SmartHome + Website

 # Introduction